 [Additional Information] This class is intended mainly for students of the International Course, and will be delivered in English.
-You can not join this class from mid-semester.
-Office hours will be provided during the first lecture.
+You cannot join this class from mid-semester.
 This lecture corresponds to the subject of Information Education Groups 1 and 3.